-Processing data on the different cores of a multicore ECU is cost-efficient and reduces hardware costs.
-However, it also increases complexity because developers must configure the system to ensure that running processes do not compete with each other for the limited hardware resources available.
+Processing data on the different cores of a multi-core ECU is cost-efficient and reduces hardware costs.
+However, it also increases complexity because developers must configure the system to ensure that running processes do not compete with each other for the limited hardware resources that are available.
 That means distributing hundreds of functions among the four cores in a way that allows the assistance system to handle safety-critical situations reliably in real time.

-This is where the enabler of this novel architecture comes into play: The developers have used a hypervisor to partition the ECU into multiple Virtual Machines (VMs).
-This partitioning forms the basis for running the two operating systems separately, with complete freedom of interference between the processes of each operating system, FIGURE 1.
+This is where the enabler of this new kind of architecture comes into play: the developers have used a hypervisor to partition the ECU into multiple virtual machines (VMs).
+This partitioning forms the basis for running the two operating systems separately, with complete freedom of interference between the processes of each OS.
+The hypervisor technology was developed by ETAS' US partner Lynx Software Technologies.

-The hypervisor technology was developed by Etas' US partner Lynx Software Technologies.
-Thanks to Etas, it is now available to the automotive industry.
-An architecture based on Autosar 4.x already defines basic mechanisms for developing the different software modules on an ECU independently of each other and also provides basic elements for segregating them - even with different Automotive Safety Integrity Levels (ASILs).
+Thanks to ETAS, it is now available to the automotive industry.
+An architecture based on AUTOSAR 4.x already defines basic mechanisms for developing the different software modules on an ECU independently of each other and also provides basic elements for segregating them - even with different Automotive Safety Integrity Levels (ASILs).